sailfish009/openstructure/modules/mol/mm/doc/simulation.rst

   .. method:: GetForces()

-    :returns: A :class:`~ost.geom.Vec3List` of all the resulting force for each the atom in the Entity.
+    :returns: A :class:`~ost.geom.Vec3List` of all the resulting forces for each atom in the Entity.

   .. method:: SetVelocities(velocities)